MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/configure/site-server-high-availability.md

 To make the site server in passive mode become active, you manually *promote* it.
 This action switches the site server in active mode to be the site server in passive mode.
 The site system roles that are available on the original active mode server remain available so long as that computer is accessible.
 Only the site server role is switched between active and passive modes.

-Microsoft Core Services Engineering and Operations used this feature to migrate their central administration site to Microsoft Azure.
+Microsoft Core Services Engineering and Operations used this feature to migrate their CAS to Microsoft Azure.
 For more information, see the [Microsoft IT Showcase article](https://www.microsoft.com/itshowcase/Article/Content/1065/Migrating-System-Center-Configuration-Manager-onpremises-infrastructure-to-Microsoft-Azure).

-## Prerequisites
+## Supported configurations

-- The site content library must be on a remote network share.
-Both site servers need Full Control permissions to the share and its contents.
-For more information, see [Manage content library](../../../plan-design/hierarchy/the-content-library.md#bkmk_remote).<!--1357525-->

-  - The site server computer account needs **Full control** permissions to the network path to which you're moving the content library.
-This permission applies to both the share and the file system.
-No components are installed on the remote system.

-  - The site server can't have the distribution point role.
-The distribution point also uses the content library, and this role doesn't support a remote content library.
-After moving the content library, you can't add the distribution point role to the site server.
+- Configuration Manager supports site servers in passive mode in a hierarchy.
+The CAS and child primary sites can have another site server in passive mode.<!-- 3607755 -->

 - The site server in passive mode can be on-premises or cloud-based in Azure.

     > [!NOTE]
     > A cloud-based site server in passive mode uses Azure infrastructure as a service (IaaS).
 For more information, see the following articles: